Tourist Places to Visit in Old Delhi

 The execution of Lutyens’s design has two ironic twists.
 The entire palace was supposed to fill the vista as you approach the top of the hill, but because the gradient is actually too steep, only the dome dominates the horizon.
 And, of course, a few years after the Imperial City was completed, the British packed up and went home, and all of this be-came the grand capital of newly independent India.
 Permission to enter Rashtrapati and Sansad Bhavan is almost impossible to obtain; unless you have contacts in high places, satisfy yourself with a glimpse from outside.

 #17.
-National Gallery of Modern Art
+National Gallery of Modern Art in Delhi

 Facing India Gate, this neoclassical building was built by the British in the early 20th century as a palace for the maharaja of Jaipur.
 With its small dome and large, open rooms, the structure makes a beautiful space for an art museum, and it’s well maintained.
 The museum was established in 1954 to preserve Indian art forms (mainly painting) that have emerged since about 1850.
 The collection is broad, and well displayed by local standards, but still some-what uneven and oddly arranged.
 The highlights—Bengali Renaissance works by such artists as Rabindranath Tagore and Jamini Roy—are all but hidden away in corner rooms upstairs, and the works chosen to represent contemporary masters such as M. E Husain and Ganesh Pyne are disappointing.
 Documentaries shown daily at 11 AM and 3 PM discuss Indian art, but works in the museum are not contextualized with written commentary.